CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To probe a single data point, use the mouse to hover the cursor over a single point on the plot (e.g., one value on a time series plot, one grid cell on a tile plot); the coordinates of the point are shown in the lower right-hand side of the plot in the format (column, row) or (longitude, latitude) if you have selected Show Lat/Lon.
 Once you click on the grid point of interest, the value of the datum at that grid point is displayed in the lower left-hand area of VERDI main window ([Figure 11‑12](#Figure11-12)) in the format (time step, layer, row, column):value.

 <a id=Figure11-12></a>
 Figure 11‑12.
-Click on Plot to Probe: Data Value Shown in Lower Left of VERDI, Latitude/Longitude Values Shown in Lower Right
+Click on Plot to Probe: Data Value Shown in Lower Left of VERDI, Latitude/Longitude Values Shown in Lower Right<br>
 <img src="media/image060.png"/>

 #### Probing a Domain Region of Data